 For a Cannabis plant to grow to its full potential, there is a number of different elements it must consume during its life cycle.
 Phosphorus, is used throughout a cannabis plants life cycle, but more is needed during the flowering period.

-Finding the right balance, of what to feed your plant and when, can be a difficult task.
-This guide will help you keep things balanced, and fix any problems that may arise..
+Finding the right balance, of what to feed a cannabis plant and when, can be a difficult task.
+This guide will help you keep things balanced, and also fix any problems that may arise.

 Phosphorus is the “P” in N/P/K Ratio.
-Like Nitrogen and Potassium, it is a “Macro nutrient”.
-This means it is one of the three main elements needed in plant growth.
+Like Nitrogen and Potassium, it is a “Macro nutrient“.
+In other words, it is one of the three main elements needed in plant growth.

-“P” is like a power line, connecting all of your plants cells together.
-The energy created by photosynthesis, is transported around the plant using phosphorus.
+“P” is like a power line, and it connects all of your plants cells together.
+The energy created by photosynthesis, is then transported around the plant using phosphorus.

-Flowers are also built out of Phosphorus, which is why you will find bloom foods, and P/K boosters will be high in phosphorus.
+Flowers are also built out of Phosphorus, which is why you will find bloom nutrients, and P/K boosters will be high in phosphorus.

-If a plant is lacking in “P” it will display these symptoms:
+If a plant is lacking in “P” it will display certain symptoms.

-A cannabis plant, uses phosphorus to build buds.
-A deficiency will reduce the rate of your bud growth.
-To make sure you get the best harvest possible, keep your levels in check.
+A cannabis plant, uses phosphorus to build buds, and also to keep the plant well energised.
+A deficiency will reduce the rate of bud growth, and will cause you to lose out on final yield.
+Make sure you get the best harvest possible, keep your levels in check.